oroinc/documentation/user_guide_sales_tools/b2b_sales/opportunities/flows.rst

 .. image:: ../../../img/opportunities_2.0/wf_steps_3.jpg

 OroCommerce Opportunity Flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OroCommerce Opportunity Flow allows sales reps to create `quotes <https://www.oroinc.com/doc/orocommerce/current/user-guide/quotes>`__ directly from the opportunity view page.
-All quotes created within a specific opportunity are displayed in the corresponding section of its view page.
-The sales rep can manage quotes from this grid in the same way they can manage them from the quotes grid (e.g. edit or delete).
+OroCommerce Opportunity Flow enables sales reps to create `quotes <https://www.oroinc.com/doc/orocommerce/current/user-guide/quotes>`__ directly from the opportunity page.
+All quotes created within a specific opportunity are displayed in the corresponding section of its  page.
+The sales rep can manage quotes from this table in the same way they can manage them from the quotes table (e.g. edit or delete).

-.. note:: Creating a quote from the opportunity view page is only available if opportunity is related to a Commerce customer.
+.. note:: Creating a quote from the opportunity page is only available if the opportunity is related to a Commerce customer.
 Otherwise, the workflow will behave exactly like the standard Opportunity Management flow (for standard flow, see the `Manage Opportunity Workflow`_ section of the guide).

-When OroCommerce Opportunity flow is activated in **System>Workflows** and an opportunity is related to a Commerce customer, the :guilabel:`Create Quote` button will appear in the top right corner of the opportunity view page.
+When OroCommerce Opportunity flow is activated in **System > Workflows** and an opportunity is related to a Commerce customer, the **Create Quote** button appears on the top right of the opportunity page.

-.. note:: Creating a quote from the opportunity view page is only available for **open** opportunities, i.e. not closed or lost.
+.. note:: Creating a quote from the opportunity page is only available for **open** opportunities, i.e. not closed or lost.

 .. image:: ../../../img/opportunities_2.0/commerce_flow.png

 .. image:: ../../../img/opportunities_2.0/create_quote.png

-Click :guilabel:`Create Quote` to start creating a new quote.
+Click **Create Quote** to start creating a new quote.

-When a quote is created and saved, the following information will appear on the opportunity page:
+When a quote is created and saved, the following information appears on the opportunity page:

 - A **Quote Created** note next to the OroCommerce Opportunity Flow name.
 - A **Quotes** section with details of the created quote.

-From the opportunity view page, the following actions are possible for the quote:
+From the opportunity page, the following actions are possible for the quote:

 - View: |IcView|
 - Edit: |IcEdit|
 - Delete: |IcDelete|
 - Expire: |IcExpire|

-.. note:: Note that availability of the **Expire** option for a quote within the opportunity view page depends on the types of workflows activated in your system.
+.. note:: Note that availability of the **Expire** option for a quote within the opportunity page depends on the types of workflows activated in your system.

 .. image:: ../../../img/opportunities_2.0/quote_created_opp.png

-On the Quote view page, relation to the opportunity, which this quote has been created from, will remain, as illustrated in the following screenshot:
+On the Quote page, the relation to the opportunity (which this quote has been created from) remains, as illustrated in the following screenshot:

 .. image:: ../../../img/opportunities_2.0/quote_opp.png

 .. image:: ../../../img/opportunities_2.0/quote_opp_edit.png